stevenf7/IsaacSim/source/extensions/omni.isaac.unit_converter/docs/README.md

 # Usage

-To enable this extension, go to the Extension Manager menu and enable omni.isaac.utils extension.
+To enable this extension, go to the Extension Manager menu and enable omni.isaac.unit_converter extension.